 \subsection{Mountain Car}

-In this section, we consider a classic control environment known as Mountain Car \cite{sutton2011reinforcement}.
-In Mountain Car the agent is an underpowered car whose goal consists in escaping a valley.
+In this section, we consider a classic control environment known as Mountain Car~\cite{sutton2011reinforcement}.
+In Mountain Car the agent is an underpowered car whose goal is to escape from a valley.
 Due to the limitation to its engine, the car has to alternately drive up along the two slopes of the valley in order to gain sufficient momentum to overcome gravity.
-In Figure \ref{fig:mountain-car}, we have a comparison between $c$-T2VT and $c$-MGVT on the three proposed dynamics.
-We observe a statistically significant improvement in the polynomial dynamic across the whole learning process for $c$-T2VT, which extends also to the sinusoidal dynamic case.
+In Figure~\ref{fig:mountain-car}, we have a comparison between $c$-T2VT and $c$-MGVT on the three proposed dynamics.
+We observe a statistically significant improvement in the polynomial dynamics across the whole learning process for $c$-T2VT, which also extends to the sinusoidal dynamic case.
 We would like to highlight the differences between the sinusoidal dynamic in Mountain Car \wrt the previous two environments.
 Here our algorithm is able to perform better due to a bias-variance trade-off in its favor.
-More specifically, the value functions vary more rapidly in Mountain Car than in the rooms environment in face of a change in the task-defining parameters.
-Therefore, our prior estimator has less variance, since it considers only the latest sources, at the cost of a bias increase, because it discards the first task which has the same parametrization as the target (due to the periodicity of the $\sin$ function). $c$-MGVT considers all the source tasks with the same uniform weight, hence it is able to consider the tasks which have an equivalent parametrization to the target, but are farther behind in the history of the sources.
-This fact decreases the bias at the cost of accepting more variance in the prior estimation.
-In Mountain Car the trade-off proposed by our algorithm is more advantageous \wrt that one proposed by $c$-MGVT due to the more rapidly changing behavior of the value functions.
-For what concerns the linear dynamic, we do not observe a statistically significant difference in performance between the two algorithms.
+More specifically, the value functions vary more rapidly in Mountain Car than in the room environments \wrt a change in the task-defining parameters.
+Therefore, our prior estimator has less variance, since it considers only the latest sources, at the cost of a bias increase, because it discards the first task, which has the same parametrization as the target (due to the periodicity of the $\sin$ function). $c$-MGVT considers all the source tasks with the same uniform weight, hence it is able to consider the tasks that have an equivalent parametrization to the target, but are farther behind in the history of the sources.
+This fact decreases the bias at the cost of accepting a greater variance in the prior estimation.
+In Mountain Car the trade-off proposed by our algorithm is more advantageous than the one proposed by $c$-MGVT due to the more rapidly changing behavior of the value functions.
+As for the linear dynamics, we do not observe a statistically significant difference in performance between the two algorithms.